marionettejs/backbone.marionette/readme.md

 ## Release Notes

+### v0.8.5

+* ** BREAKING CHANGES ** Region
+  * Removed the ability to send a second parameter to a regions' "show" method
+  * Changed the implementation of `Region` to allow easier overriding of how the new view is added to the DOM.

 ### v0.8.4

 * Fixed: A call to `.module` will correctly pass the `Application` instance from which `.module` was called, as the second parameter of the module definition function